brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

       better security.

 Active Widgets
-   You can activate or deactivate each available widget for a site.
+   You can activate or deactivate each available :ref:`widget <widgets>` for a site.
 Deactivated widgets cannot be selected in the dashboard.

 .. _configuring-custom-dimensions: